bytecodealliance/component-docs/component-model/src/reference/faq.md

 ## Q: What are component exports?

-WebAssembly components represent a new kind of binary that can *describe* it's expected usage natively.
+WebAssembly components represent a new kind of binary that can *describe* its expected usage natively.
 This means that WebAssembly components have functionality that they *export*, which users of the component (e.g. another component, or a WebAssembly host) can use.